green-coding-solutions/website/content/jobs.md

 However if you are not too familiar with parts of the tasks mentioned before but feel confident you can learn them in a short time, also do not hesitate to apply.

-We value motivation of coding profession, as this is the most important part when working in the climate positive sector.
+We value motivation and interest for learning over current coding profession, since this is the most important part when working in the climate positive sector.

 &nbsp;